catmaid/CATMAID/API_CHANGELOG.md

   Export a particular volume.
 Currentl only exports AS STL are supported.

 - `GET /{projec_id}/stats/cable-length`:
-  GET the top N largest skeletons.
+  Get the top N largest skeletons.
 N can be specified using the 'n_skeletons' parameter.

+- `POST /{project_id}/volumes/skeleton-innervations`:
+  Get a list of all volume/skeleton combinations that intersect.
+This can be constrained by volume annotation, skeleton IDs, cable length and node count.

 ### Modifications